• Europes biggest bike selection

 e.g. A chainring with 30 teeth and a sprocket with 11 teeth gives you a gear ratio of 30:11 = 2.73

-A high gear ratio (e.g. 4.18) offers more speed, but also requires more pedal power - perfect for flat stretches and descents.
+A high gear ratio (e.g. 4.18) offers more speed but requires more pedal power - perfect for flat stretches and descents.
 Conversely, a low gear ratio (e.g. 1.5) allows for easy pedaling but results in slower speed, making it ideal for climbs and rough terrain.
 The greater the intervals between gear ratios, the greater the increments between gears will be.
-Which will be especially relevant to you if, when choosing your next bike, you want to know how precisely you can shift and to what extent the possible gears will give you the adaptability you want.

-3. Advantages and disadvantages of the 1x circuit.
+3. Advantages and disadvantages of the 1x circuit

-You have the following advantages with the 1x setups: First, they simplify the shifting process.
-Because individual gears can't overlap, you don't have to worry about potential cross-shifts and can fully focus on shifting the rear gears.
-Fewer components also means less maintenance and less services required, as the complexity of the drivetrain is reduced.
+They simplify the shifting process.
+Because individual gears can't overlap, you don't have to worry about potential cross-shifts and can entirely focus on shifting the rear gears.

 A 1x-shifting also brings some disadvantages:

-You have a comparatively narrow gear range and a small transmission bandwidth, so it may well be that you do not have a sufficiently high gear available on flat stretches.
-Or that you don't have a low enough gear on steep climbs...
-Especially if you want to ride fast or want to control your cadence precisely, it can be annoying that the gear increments are so large and you therefore cannot really shift in fine intervals.
+Especially if you want to ride fast or control your cadence precisely, it can be annoying that the gear increments are so large that you cannot shift in acceptable intervals.
 However, you can solve the problem relatively quickly by choosing a 1x12 or even a 1x13 shifting system, where the increments are smaller.

-4. Advantages and disadvantages of 2x circuit.
+4. Advantages and disadvantages of 2x circuit

-5. Summary.
+5. Summary

 Let's be more specific: For slightly hilly terrain, quieter roads or cruising through the city a 1x11 setup is a great choice.
 For trails or for all those who are racing through bike parks at full throttle, a 1x12 shifting fits perfectly with the spirit of adventure.